wstalcup/wstalcup.github.io/Epilogue-Into-The-West.md

 “She’s a wanderer, I travel with more importance,” The tall man said with a wink, “You see, I’m a historian.”

-#### End – Fire on the Wind: Volume 1 of the Chronicle of the Soul Mage
+#### End – Fire on the Wind: Volume 1 of The Chronicle of the Soul Mage

 ------